Monique M. Weiner

 - Defending a railroad from wrongful death and personal injury claims during jury trials in both federal and state court in Louisiana

 - Obtaining favorable results for plaintiffs in jury trials in federal court in New Orleans against a national insurance company and BankOne

 - Defending the interests of a prominent publication in a construction-related trial in Mississippi

 IMPORTANT LITIGATION INVOLVEMENT

-- Selected by a major U.S. automotive manufacturer as trial counsel in an asbestos/pleural mesothelioma case pending in Delaware
+- Often selected by a major U.S. automotive manufacturer as trial counsel for cases handled pre-trial by other firms, including:

-- Manages a docket of benzene exposure cases for a major U.S. oil company
+- Manages a docket of benzene exposure cases in which she represents several major U.S. oil companies

 - Defends management against discrimination complaints filed with the Equal Employment Opportunity Commission (“EEOC”) and resulting lawsuits